WillSullivan/idownvotedbecause/stackoverflow/nomcve.md

 ---
-title: No MCVE
+title: No reprex
-byline: lacking an MCVE makes it hard to answer
+byline: lacking a reprex makes it hard to answer
 permalink: nomcve/
 categories: "Stack Overflow"
 redirect_from:
   - NoMCVE
   - nomvce
   - NoMVCE
+  - NoREPREX
+  - noreprex
 ---
-## Without a Minimal, Complete, Verifiable Example, it is hard to know what is wrong {#introduction}
+## Without a Minimal, Reproducible Example, it is hard to know what is wrong {#introduction}
 {::comment}In this paragraph, give the user the tl;dr lowdown. {:/}
 A question without any code, or where the code provided is not
  * minimal – as little code as possible that still produces the same problem
  * complete – contains all parts needed to reproduce the problem
- * verifiable – would compile if run, and exhibits the problem described in the question cannot be easily, if at all, answered.
+ * reproducible – would compile if run, and exhibits the problem described in the question

-When a code sample has these qualities, it is generally referred to as an [MCVE](https://stackoverflow.com/help/mcve).
+When a code sample has these qualities, it is generally referred to as a [reprex](https://stackoverflow.com/help/minimal-reproducible-example).

 ## Why this is a problem {#whythisisaproblem}
 {::comment}In this section, detail why the post has problems{:/}